Fesaa/Media-Provider/docs/mangadex.md

 ```
 Chapter 5 may be redownloaded into `Spice and Wolf Vol 3/Spice and Wolf Ch.
 5.cbz` at later time.

+### Covers

+Media-Provider will add covers to the .cbz file (if you've enabled it while downloading).
+Before writing a cover
+for a chapter, it'll check if the first page in the chapter is the same image.
+And if it is, and has a better quality,
+will skip writing the cover.

 ## Download metadata
 The mangadex provider allows for a few options to be set alongside which manga to download.
 You may
 - Choose the language you're downloading in